 Once only accessible by drawbridge, the old walled city of Gallipoli, Italy contains a labyrinth of alleys.
 Gallipoli sights are found within the lanes – like the recently resorted castle, century-old churches and the fish market.

 During our one day in Gallipoli, Italy, we routed our way through the Old Town to the top sights.
 The sights are listed in order so that you can follow in our footsteps on your own Self-Guided Gallipoli Tour.
-Use the helpful map at the end of the post to find your way!
+We have provided a link to each sight to help you find your way.
+You can also use the helpful Gallipoli map – including a link to walking directions – at the end of the post.

 #1 The Greek Fountain